Australian student released from detention in North Korea | DW | 04.07.2019

 "On behalf of the Australian government I would like to extend my deepest gratitude to the Swedish authorities for their invaluable assistance in securing Alek's prompt release," he said.

-Sigley is a graduate student studying Korean literature at Kim Il Sung University in Pyongyang.
+Sigley had been pursuing a graduate degree in Korean literature at Kim Il Sung University in Pyongyang.
 He also runs several social media sites about everyday life in the reclusive authoritarian state.

 "He is always trying to demystify North Korea, unlike the typical Western media.
 He tries to understand the people there," his 26-year-old wife Yuka Morinaga previously said.